Lamentation of Christ (Mantegna): Significance of the pose

+Analysis

 Being placed at eye level at Christ’s feet, directly in front of his open wounds, invites the viewers to remember the reason for his death.
 Mantegna presented both a harrowing study of a strongly foreshortened cadaver and an intensely poignant depiction of a biblical tragedy.
 The portrayal of Jesus Christ's suffering prior to this event is meant to inspire not only pain, but hope.
 The idea of scherzo, a musical term referring to the lighthearted, playful segment of a symphony, is present in this scene, invoking slight lightness, hope, and promise in anticipation of Christ's future resurrection.
 The painting is another mirror to the Middle Ages inscriptions on images related to a Christ on the cross or the Passion of the Lord that would say, “Aspice qui transis, quia tu mihi causa doloris (look here, you who are passing by, for you are the cause of my pain).”
 In addition to being in front of his open injuries, the fabric Christ lies on indicates that this is the time to mourn before he is to be buried.
 The stone Christ lies on is also known as the Stone of Unction, or the Stone of Anointing, and is the slab onto which Christ's body was laid after being crucified.
 Viewers are meant to feel that they cannot reach out and touch his body, Shrade noted: "None of the mourners dare touch the corpse, He is untouchable."

-One symbolic meaning of a subject being presented feet first in perspective is to indicate that the individual has lost a battle or war.
-However, it is usually meant to imply that the individual is a degenerate or a loser affected by unfortunate events, such as a flood, or misfortune.
-This is especially used as imagery for those who were denied of holy or divine protection.
-Here, however, Mantegna paints one of the most holy figures in such a position.
-The feet are also considered the lowest parts of the human body, and present among the individuals in the painting is Mary Magdalene, who washed Christ's feet with her tears and hair as an act of deep respect and a plea for forgiveness.

-In the painting, Christ’s head is somewhat turned away from Mary, John, and Mary Magdalene to face the direction of the illumination.
-This is depicted to symbolize the teachings and promise of God when one is nearing the end of her or his lifespan.
+The three mourners are off to the side, separate from the main figure of Christ.
+According to Niny Garavaglia, this has led to a debate about whether the mourners are a later addition or an incongruous element.
+Matteo Marangoni believed it to be "out of keeping" with Mantegna's style, but this is not a widely accepted belief.

+Initial fate and provenance

+The Lamentation was counted among Mantegna's possessions at the time of his death.
+This has led some art historians, such as Roberto Longhi and Ettore Camesasca, to categorize the piece as one of Mantegna's later works, while others, namely Henry Thode and Paul Kristeller, date it earlier in his career.

+Possible copy

+A version of The Foreshortened Christ with several differences, most notably the absence of the mourners, was announced in Art In America, 1941 as having been rediscovered in the United States.
+H. Tietze claimed it to be the original discovered in Mantegna's study.
+This version is overwhelmingly believed to be a copy.